UncleCShark/Cmaketopia/Docs/CommandLine.md

 ![Mingw64](../assets/MSYS2.png)
 Go ahead!
 You know what to do.
+Although in our daily work we use IDE now you know what is going on under the hood.

 It's curtains now, chill out:metal: and press the button below if you want.
+Next topic Project Structure (see a navigation at the bottom).

 <!-- blank line -->
 <figure class="video_container">